-The parade starts at Broadway Station and ends at Farragut Road.
-All on Broadway!
+The parade starts at Broadway Station and ends on Farragut Road.
 It begins at 1pm.

 The block of Lincoln, Capo and Loco (West Broadway between F and Dorchester Street) is a good spot!
 Plus you have access to three amazing restaurants that will be serving up plenty of food and drink!

 If you head down the hill, the block between I and L is a great spot.
 The Playwright will be open and so will the Broadway.
 Between K and L, Roza Lyons will also be open and a great spot to grab some food and drink!